theNestruo/z80-asm-meter-vscode/README.md

 * [`z80-asm-meter.inlayHints.subroutines.nested`](vscode://settings/z80-asm-meter.inlayHints.subroutines.nested): Consider that nested labels (lablels starting with a dot (`.`) or with `@@`) are subroutines.
     * `disabled`: Ignores any nested label.
     * `enabled`: Considers that any nested label is a new subroutine.
-    * `entryPoint` (default): Considers that a nested label is a subroutine if it is a separate entry points.
+    * `entryPoint` (default): Considers that a nested label is a subroutine if it is a separate entry point.

 * [`z80-asm-meter.inlayHints.subroutines.fallthrough`](vscode://settings/z80-asm-meter.inlayHints.subroutines.fallthrough): Consider that labels the code falls through are subroutines.